-Spiced cubes of intensely golden-and-crispy-outside, sweet-and-creamy-inside roasted sweet potatoes, a hearty mashed black bean and zucchini filling, and a shower of melty cheese, these filling tacos are here to appease meat-eaters and vegetarians alike.
+- Great for Vegetarians AND Meat-Lovers.
+Spiced cubes of intensely golden-and-crispy-outside, sweet-and-creamy-inside roasted sweet potatoes, a hearty mashed black bean and zucchini filling, and a shower of melty cheese make these hearty tacos appealing to vegetarians and meat eaters alike (Cauliflower Tacos are too).

 How to Make The Best Vegetarian Tacos

 - Black Beans.
-Full of fiber and protein, black beans help make the tacos more filling and add a delightful creamy element.
+Full of fiber and protein, black beans help make the tacos more filling and add a delightful creamy element (just ask Bean Tostadas).

 - Spices.
 Chili powder, cumin, garlic powder, and onion powder are the perfect combo here.
 These bold spices give the filling a touch of heat and robust flavor.